tim-hardcastle/Epistemology/Isomorphism.md

 Can we at least say that if something is true, then the evidence must permit it?
 (Surely, after all, the fault is with us?)
 No, that would be `q → ◊q`, or by the contrapostive `¬◊q → ¬q`, so we have `□¬q → ¬q`.
 So by choice of `q` to be `¬p`, we've proved (M).

 What, then, *can* we reasonably say?
-Well let's start with the apioms of deontic logic.
+Well let's start with the axioms of deontic logic.
 We want all tautologies as usual, and modus ponens of course.
-Then we have the modal apioms and derivation schemes.
+Then we have the modal axioms and derivation schemes.
 We will translate them into English and see if they still work when we're talking about epistemology.

 (K) : `□(p → q) → (□p → □q)`